Customized for Vaccine Development

 Uncovering antibody mechanisms linked to protection beyond neutralization.

 A head-to-head study of mRNA-1273 and BNT162b2 vaccines showed both induced strong humoral responses, but mRNA-1273 elicited higher IgA titers, enhanced Fcγ receptor binding, and greater functional activity (ADNP, ADNKA).
-Systems Serology mapped distinct Fc effector functions, offering mechanistic insights into their differing real-world efficacy and supporting identification of correlates of protection.
+Systems Serology mapped distinct Fc effector functions, offering mechanistic insights into their differing real-world efficacy and supporting identification of immune correlates of protection.

 • Differentiates vaccine-induced functional antibody profiles linked to protection